Couldn't make the All Hands annual meeting Feb. 26? Minutes are posted at on the blog page.

-100-mile and 50-mile races: You’ll begin at the Start/Finish and run about an eighth of a mile to the trail head for the blue-blazed trail.
-Make a left turn onto the blue-blazed trail and follow it a couple hundred yards to the Sanders Mound trail.
-You’ll take a left and do a quick 1.1 mile out-and-back to the top of Sanders Mound where you will find a hole punch for your bib.
-From there you’ll get back on the blue-blazed trail and head for the Lands End aid station.
+100-mile Start time: 6:00 AM.
+50-mile Start time 7:AM You’ll begin at the Start/Finish and run about an eighth of a mile to the trailhead for the blue-blazed trail.
+Make a left turn onto the blue-blazed trail and follow it a couple of hundred yards to the Sanders Mound trail.
+You’ll take a left and do a quick 1.1-mile out-and-back to the top of Sanders Mound.
+From there, you’ll get back on the blue-blazed trail and head for the Lands End aid station.

-From Lands End you’ll take the red-blazed shoreline trail until it meets back up with the blue-blazed trail.
-The blue-blazed trail will turn into the white-blazed trail 3.5 miles from Lands End 1 at a point known as Cactus Ridge.
+From Lands End, you’ll take the RED-blazed trail for about 1 mile and then connect with the blue-blazed trail.
+You will follow the BLUE trail, and after you cross the Park road, it will turn into the white-blazed trail 3.5 miles from Lands End 1 at a point known as Cactus Ridge.

 Big Loop: At the Start/Finish aid station, runners will have completed 25 miles (26.2 for marathoners)—what we call the “Big Loop.”
 Hundred-milers repeat the Big Loop three more times and 50-milers one more time.

 When the trails cross: The white-blazed trail and the blue-blazed trail cross at several points on the course.
 The crossings will be heavily marked and signed, but it is your responsibility to read and heed the markers, signs, and white and blue blazes to stay on course.

 Marathon: Start time 8:00 AM - runners will follow the same course as the 50 and 100-mile runners, but they will run an additional 1.2 miles at the beginning of the race.